 Can I get travel insurance without the EES?

-Travel insurance is not a legal requirement for entering the Schengen area.
-However, it’s still strongly recommended.
+Travel insurance isn’t required to enter the Schengen area, but it’s still strongly recommended.

-Tip: Having a UK GHIC alongside travel insurance helps ensure you are fully covered if you become ill or injured during your trip.
+Something to note: Having a UK GHIC alongside travel insurance helps with medical cover if you become ill or injured during your trip, and some insurers may require you to have one where eligible.